gjurgensen/attarch/README.md

+This is an old version of the project.
+It is now maintained at https://github.com/ku-sldg/attarch.

 ## About
 An architecture for attestation.
 Features two Copland Attestation Managers (AMs): one in the VM, and one at the CAmkES level.